 Born in Belgium, guide and writer Bruno speaks 5 languages, and has lived in various Spanish cities and towns.
 Fascinated by nature and history, he has studied landscape gardening, owned a stationary shop and ran a marketing publication.
 A very experienced traveler, he’s walked the Camino de Santiago several times as a pilgrim and has led trips around Spain, as well as France, and even more exotic locales like Uzbekistan, Kyrgyzstan and Muslim China!

 Ena has a degree in Environmental Science and has contributed to wildlife research programs in locations ranging from the Spanish Pyrenees to the islands of Cape Verde.
-A childhood spent in the outdoors has led to a passion for adventure and a deep love for nature.
-Fluent in Spanish, English and French, an excellent classical guitarist and a talented rock climber, her bright and outgoing personality make her a joy to be around.
+A childhood spent in the outdoors has led to a passion for adventure, sports and a deep love for nature.
+Fluent in Spanish, English, French, and Portuguese, an excellent classical guitarist and a talented rock climber, her bright and outgoing personality make her a joy to be around.

 Catalonian native Jordi lived for 15 years in England and Ireland and has travelled around the world.
 He is certified to guide in several Catalan natural parks where he leads hiking and nature study groups.
 He also works with biologists and environmental experts on nature research programs in the Pyrenees.
 He loves gardening and feels privileged to work outdoors in contact with nature.